-The retail development includes a three-level retail flagship store and features a double-height, glazed shop front with an upper podium level facade treatment, three upper levels of commercial office and a green roof for tenant use.
+The 155 Queen Street retail redevelopment project included a three-level retail flagship store and features a double-height, glazed shop front with an upper podium level facade treatment, three upper levels of commercial office and a green roof for tenant use.

 A particularly stunning feature of the redevelopment is the intricate art screen facade detailing flying butterflies, made of coated aluminium material on a structural frame.

-During the preparation of tender, we undertook a comprehensive review of the current design, particularly with regard to the structural elements.
+During the preparation of the tender, Broad Construction undertook a comprehensive review of the current design, particularly with regard to the structural elements.

 A 4D fly-through of the proposed construction methodology was prepared to illustrate the benefits to ISPT in terms of improved construction efficiencies to deliver an accelerated program.

-In conjunction with the redevelopment of 155 Queen Street, Broad oversaw all safety aspects of the fit-out and coordinated significant liaison required for delivery access to serve both Broad’s 155 Queen Street redevelopment project and Zara’s retail fit-out requirements.
+In conjunction with the redevelopment of 155 Queen Street, Broad Construction oversaw all safety aspects of the fit-out and coordinated significant liaison required for delivery access to serve both Broad Construction’s 155 Queen Street redevelopment project and Zara’s retail fit-out requirements.

-All fit-out materials for the opening were delivered through Broad’s site access at the back of the building on an almost 24-hour basis, seven days a week.
+All fit-out materials for the opening were delivered through Broad Construction’s site access at the back of the building on an almost 24-hour basis, seven days a week.